kmtheobald/limestone/Rules are important.md

+Rules are important\
-Rules must be learned
+Rules must be learned\
-Rules must be followed
+Rules must be followed\
-in order to broken
+in order to broken\
-gently.
+gently.\